ThanatPay/pytest-tips/README.md

 But when you change bash terminal it out of virtual environment.
 You can fix this by set default in bashrc `vim ~/.bashrc`

-#### Test
+### Test
-create Makefile and requirement to set what do you need `source Makefile` to set command for make
+create Makefile `source Makefile` to set command for make
 - install : `pip install --upgrade pip && pip install -r requirements.txt`
 - pytest  : check conditions for test case
 - pylint  : check error and warning
 - black   : check format of syntax

-`source requirements.txt` to set library that you need
+create requirement to set what do you need`source requirements.txt` to set library that you need
-- after you run `make install` to install requirements library, you can check version of library to set requirements again for fix version by `pip freeze | less`
+- after you run `make install` to install requirements library, you can check version of library `pip freeze | less` to set requirements again for fix version

+### Build system
-you must be create build system by GitHub Actions to allow double check before drive into others environment or cloud platform
+you must be create build system (GitHub Actions, AWS codebuild) to allow double check before drive into others environment or cloud platform

+## Continuous Delivery (CD)
+The process that continuous delivery stops short of automatic production deployment, while continuous deployment automatically releases the updates into the production environment